pattern-lab/website/patternlabsite/docs/pattern-hiding.md

 ---
 layout: docs
-title: Hiding Patterns in the Navigation
+title: Hiding Patterns in the Navigation | Pattern Lab
 ---

 # Hiding Patterns in the Navigation